WRT MITZVAH FAIR

 Mitzvah Corps

-The WRT community has many different entry points into Mitzvot opportunities – ECC Mitzvah Corps, Family Mitzvah Corps, and WRT Mitzvah Corps.
+The WRT community has many different entry points into Mitzvot opportunities – ECC Mitzvah Corps, Family Mitzvah Corps, Teen Mitzvah Corps, and WRT Mitzvah Corps.
 Through a combination of hands-on activities, learning experiences, and goods drives, WRT strives to better our world by doing mitzvot.

 Cooking4HOPE